 - OER focus stream projects or OER developed within other project streams must adhere to the following:

 - Resources developed must be shared with an open copyright license to allow for reuse, remix, revision and redistribution of the content for educational purposes.
 Exceptions for specific materials in an open work (e.g., culturally sensitive materials) should be discussed in advance with the ALT-2040 Fund manager and documented in the proposal.

-- Teaching and Learning materials developed will follow the guidelines in the Open UBC OER Accessibility Toolkit.
+- Teaching and learning materials developed will follow the guidelines in the Open UBC OER Accessibility Toolkit.
 All adapted or used content must have proper attributions.

-- The applicant(s) should consult with any and all central service or operational units that are expected to contribute to the project.
+- The applicant(s) should consult with all central service or operational units that are expected to contribute to the project.
 A letter of resource commitment/support for any significant infrastructure and/or service commitments must be submitted with any proposal.

 - Where the research is included in a proposal (note the eligibility considerations regarding research outlined above), the budget must clearly identify research-related expenses.
-If a proposal is funded, the funds that support research must be transferred into a Research account; in this event, a research project information form will need to be submitted to the Office of Research Services.
+If a proposal is funded, the funds that support research must be transferred into a research account; in this event, a research project information form will need to be submitted to the Office of Research Services.
 Where human subjects are involved, the research must have received ethics approval prior to the transfer of funds.